-Our Biomedical Science programme at York St John University allows you to study the causes of human diseases and discover the effects of these diseases at the molecular, cellular and tissue level.
-You will study human biology in both normal and disease states, then investigate the processes involved in diagnosis and treatment of human diseases.
+Our three year Biomedical Science BSc programme at York St John University examines the causes of human diseases and their effects at the molecular, cellular and tissue level.
+You will investigate the processes involved in healthy individuals, along with diagnosis and treatment of human diseases.

 We look forward to welcoming you to York St John University to begin your scientific career.